GEOG 111 Planet Earth: Human Geography

 Absences

-That said, if we are taking an exam and you are too sick to come class (or are participating in an excused official activity), email me ahead of time to discuss an alternative arrangement.
+If we are taking an exam and you are too sick to come class (or are participating in an excused official activity), email me ahead of time to discuss an alternative arrangement.
+Exam absences and alternative arrangements must be approved ahead of time.

 Communication

-• If you have a question about course policies, please check the syllabus before emailing me.
-Ctrl-f is your friend.
+GEOG 111as the subject heading. - If you have a question about course policies, please check the syllabus before

 Late work